Anti-Inflammatory Diet Plan →

 Instructions

-1. Preheat oven to 400F.
-Grease a baking tray or line with parchment paper. set aside.
+1. Preheat your oven to 400°F and line a baking sheet with some parchment paper.

-8. Place back in oven and bake for 6-7 more minutes or until crispy.
+6. Return to oven oven and bake for 6-7 more minutes or until crispy.
+Make sure to keep an eye on them so they don’t burn.

-9. Remove and add optional dried basil or red pepper before serving.
+7. Remove from oven and add optional dried basil or red pepper before serving.

 Notes